Why do great ideas fail to become great products?

 What documents do I need to plan and run a corporate hackathon?

 Two templates work together: the Hackathon Setup Template for event planning, and the Problem Statement Template for the challenge brief.
 Together they answer every design decision that determines whether your hackathon produces innovation worth funding or just enthusiasm worth celebrating.
+In the AI era, the Innovation Mode Workshop Designer can generate the complete setup from an initial brief.

 • The Hackathon Setup Template covers eight design dimensions: event purpose and theme, format (physical, online, or hybrid), timeline and structure, participant eligibility and team composition, deliverable requirements, judging criteria, awards strategy, and post-hackathon follow-through plan.